 The Board of Directors ensures that the decisions taken by the General Assembly are executed.

-The association is managed by its Board of Directors, composed of a least 3 members and at most 16 members, elected by the General Assembly from among the active members.
+The association is managed by its Board of Directors, composed of 5 members, elected by the General Assembly from among the active members.
+In the event that the number of Directors falls below that number, the Board must co-opt a replacement member without undue delay.

 The decisions of the Board of Directors shall be taken by a simple majority of present or represented members.
 In the event of a tie for any action, the President shall have a deciding vote.